Biobix/maelstRom/README.md

 analyses and is recommended when setting out to create your own custom/specialized analysis pipeline.

-Running the entire vignette takes about 2.5 hours on a standard computer (local installation; Windows 10) if parallellization is not used (single-core).
+Running the entire vignette takes about an hour on a standard computer (local installation; Windows 10) if parallellization is not used (single-core).
 Enabling parallellization when running maelstRom on large-scale datasets on server is advised.